PeerGaming/thesis/README.md

 PeerGaming - Thesis
 ===================

-The bachelor thesis about PeerGaming.

-Date: 2013-07-24

-Title:

 _Creating a Client-Side Multiplayer Gaming Framework for the Web, which handles Distributed Logic on Multiple Systems in "Real-Time"._

+## Info

+The bachelor thesis about PeerGaming, created during its development until v0.5.

+Date: __2013-07-24__

 ## Changelog